JensD98/IoT2050-Demo-Python/guide/guide.md

 - Get remote access to the SIMATIC IOT2050.
 - Install Docker on the SIMATIC IOT2050.
-- Host the Python application running in a Docker container, which will use a USB webcam connected to the SIMATIC IOT2050 and stream the captured video to a web page/web browser.
+- Host the Python application running in a Docker container, which will use a USB webcam connected device and stream the captured video to a web page/web browser.

 ## Prerequisites